 - Bring a small pot of water to a simmer.
 Add the lids to the simmering water; do not boil the lids.

-- Combine the vinegar, water, salt and sugar in a large pot and bring to a boil.
-Stir to make sure the salt and sugar have dissolved.
+- Combine the vinegar, water and salt in a large pot and bring to a boil.
+Stir to make sure the salt has dissolved.

 - Remove 1 jar from the canning pot and dump out the water.
-Add to each empty quart jar 2 teaspoons of dill seed, 2 cloves of garlic, 1 or 2 dried chiles, 2 whole peppercorns and 1 teaspoon of chile flakes (the amount of peppers you use is up to you – I like my dill pickles spicy so I tend to go heavy on the peppers).
-Pack the cucumbers in the jars.
-Place the filled jar on the counter, place the funnel on top of the jar and ladle in the hot brine, leaving 1/2 inch headspace at the top of the jar (the bottom line of the screw marks on the jar is a good guideline for ½ inch of headspace).
+Add to each empty pint jar 1 teaspoon of dill seed, 1 clove of garlic, 1 or 2 dried chiles, and 1 or 2 teaspoons of chile flakes (the amount of peppers you use is up to you – I like my dilly beans spicy so I tend to go heavy on the peppers).
+Pack the beans in the jars.
+Place the jar on the counter, place the funnel on top of the jar and ladle in the hot brine, leaving 1/2 inch headspace at the top of the jar (the bottom line of the screw marks on the jar is a good guideline for ½ inch of headspace).
 Take the funnel off of the jar and use a chopstick to remove the air bubbles; add more brine if needed to maintain ½ inch of headspace after the jar is de-bubbled.
 Wipe the rim of the jar with a damp paper towel.
 Use the lid wand to remove 1 lid from the pot and place it on top of the jar.
 Screw the ring onto the jar until it is finger-tip tight (you don’t want it to be too tight or the air won’t be able to escape during processing).
 Repeat with each jar until all of the jars are full.

 - Return the jars to the boiling water in the canner.
 The water should cover the jars by at least 1 inch.
 Place the lid on the canner and process at a full boil for 10 minutes.
 Remove the jars from the canner and place on a towel on the counter.
 Do not disturb the jars while they cool.